amr-abdelhamid/refbook/manuscript/main.md

 ~~~~~~~~

 This is a 5-line method which narrates a story.
 No need to write comments or explain anything.
 It is self-explanatory and much easier now to instantly capture the intent of the code.

+I have done this experiment before, to give the three variants of the method above, without comments, with comments, and refactored into small method.
+I have measured the time it takes a person to understand the intent of the method.
+Results were as follows:

+* Method without comments: ~ 2 minutes
+* Method with comments: ~ 1 minute
+* Refactored short method: ~ 10 seconds

+It is stunning How much time you save by just reducing methods into smaller size with readable method names.
+It hits the hard of the refactoring effort: to make the code *"easier to understand and cheaper to modify"*.

 A> #### Logical units of code
 A>